Skip to main content

 What if I do not want to fight the dispute?

-If you do NOT want to fight the dispute and in fact agree that it was a faulty charge, simply 'Accept' the disputed charge.
+• If you do not want to fight the dispute and agree that it was a faulty charge, simply 'Accept' the disputed charge.
 You will be committed to the dispute as lost meaning accepting is irreversible.

 What if my customer agrees to withdraw the dispute?